Skip to contents

 Why colorjam?

 • Color-blindness friendly.
-Optimized for three kinds of color blindness.
+Optimized color wheel across the three major types of color blindness.

 • Optimized for statistical design.
-First color gold assigned to control groups:
+Colors begin with gold for control group.

 Installation